SilvesterHsu/ORLFaceRecognition-PCA/README.md

 IDE: [**PyCharm CE**](https://www.jetbrains.com/pycharm/download/)

 ### Step 1: Install Python3
-I only listed the steps for installing Python3 on Mac, and the installation steps for the rest of the operating systems are available for download and documentation from [Python3](https://www.python.org/).
+I only list the steps for installing Python3 on Mac, and the installation steps for the rest of the operating systems are available for download and documentation from [Python3](https://www.python.org/).
 First we need to install Xcode command line tool.
 It is kind of necessary environment we need to install python.
 So open a terminal, and run the command as below.
 ```
 xcode-select--install
 ```
 It is easy install python through [Homebrew](https://brew.sh/index_zh-tw.html).
 The function of Homebrew is much liable to that of command `apt` under **Ubuntu**.
 The means you install packages are also similar.
-For instance, use `brew install <packages>` to install new packages.
+For instance, we use `brew install <packages>` to install new packages.
 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```